 As with everything else, the honey is being sold direct, from the farm.
 I DO NOT SHIP HONEY.

-There are 5 packaging options for RAW HONEY (see photo above) and they are a bit different from 2017:
+There are NOW 3 packaging options for our 2018 RAW HONEY (see photo above) and they are a bit different from 2017:

 If you are interested in larger quantities of honey, I will need to know that so I can get additional packaging.
 Contact me to reserve honey for you.

 What makes honey "raw"?
 Raw honey is very simply honey that has not been heated.
 It retains all the nutrition and healthful qualities of honey in the comb.
 Here at PlayHaven Farm LLC, we simply uncap the comb (using a knife designed for that purpose), use gravity and centrifugal force to extract the honey, pour it through a 600 micron filter (to get any bug bits out) and bottle it.

 Why is local, raw honey so highly recommended?
 Locally-sourced, raw honey is recommended over honey from other locations because you can be pretty sure the pollens and nectars the bees collect are the same ones that your allergies are triggered by.
 It is well documented that ingesting this honey has a similar affect as allergy treatments where you get minute amounts of the allergens that cause you problems.
 Just remember that honey is SUGAR (sucrose) and you need to account for that as well.